Everyone is talking about the new Instapot and I am sure you too came here looking for Instant Pot review. Right?

 But here is the real deal.

 It all boils down to your needs.
 My personal favorite is DUO (Actually DUO Plus).
 DUO Plus is the 2017 release and has got some additional features like cake maker, sterilizer and built-in egg boil function.
-DUO Plus is the latest evolution of the #1 selling muli-cooker, Instant Pot DUO.
+DUO Plus is the latest model of the #1 selling muli-cooker, Instant Pot DUO.

 If you don’t want advanced features like Yogurt maker, Sterilizer, Cake Maker, etc., just stick to the LUX.
 You’ll save money and still get all the features you need.